-Pedestrian access to and circulation within Central Milwaukie is critical, and the major improvements will result from the enhanced crossings of Hwy 224 and the Monroe St Neighborhood Greenway project.
+Pedestrian access to and circulation within Central Milwaukie is critical, and major improvements will result from the enhanced crossings of Hwy 224 and the Monroe Street Neighborhood Greenway project.
 Additional north-south pedestrian connections will be implemented with the development of the opportunity sites.
-A proposed new pedestrian access point will connect 31st Ave and Meek St through the Murphy site, while a proposed pedestrian route across the southern edge of the McFarland site will extend the Railroad Ave alignment from Oak St to the west to Railroad Ave to the east.
+A proposed new pedestrian access point will connect Harrison St north to 29th Ave through the Murphy site.
+This crossing will require conversations with the property owner and Union Pacific Railroad.
+A proposed pedestrian route across the southern edge of the McFarland site will extend the Railroad Ave alignment from Oak St to the west to Railroad Ave to the east.